Chairs | AI for Integrative Computational Medicine

 AI for e-patients and e-medicine (2019-2023 / 2023-2027)

-We are designing and exploiting modern AI methods: (i) to personalize the parameters of advanced models of the e-patient, (ii) to drive e-medicine algorithms on personalized e-patients (i.e. digital twins) for automated diagnosis, prognosis and therapy, in an efficient, robust, safe and explainable manner.
-We also seek to augment databases with biophysical simulation.
+We design and exploit modern AI methods: (i) to personalize the parameters of advanced models of the e-patient, (ii) to drive e-medicine algorithms on personalized e-patients (i.e. digital twins) for automated diagnosis, prognosis and therapy, in an efficient, robust, safe and explainable manner.

 François Bremond (Inria)